This is also around the time when you’re going to want to start thinking about prenatal testing and if you’re going to have them done.

 - Blood test: to test for hepatitis b, syphilis, HIV, and immunity to rubella (German measles) and chicken pox.

-- Urine test: to check for urinary track infections, protein, sugar and ketone levels.
+- Urine test: to check for urinary tract infections, protein, sugar and ketone levels.

 - Glucose test: if you’re at a high risk for gestational diabetes you may have this test done now.
 This consists of having your blood taken, then drinking a sugary drink that even a sugar junky would say, “Damn, that’s sweet!” then having your blood taken again to see how your body deals with the sugar.